 After crossing the border from Argentina into Bolivia, I could feel the gazes of the locals.
 The energy as a whole isn’t welcoming, yet understandable if you consider the context of Bolivian history.
 At first glance, the street seemed like a vision of the past, as if technological advances had not reached this country.

-The open-air markets, with questionable hygienic conditions (I’m talking about the heads dead animals hanging in the open air with flies dancing happily around them), give off a smell of rotting food.
+The open-air markets, with questionable hygienic conditions (I’m talking about the heads of dead animals hanging in the open air with flies dancing happily around them), give off a smell of rotting food.

 You’ll face long lines of shouting sellers harassing you to buy goods – to the point of being almost aggressive.
 And something as common as drinking water is scarce.